openaps/docs/docs/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode.md

 ```

 Note: If using Nightscout add count=288 to your entries.json API call as a querystring parameter

+One way to do this is to go to your openaps directory and do:

+`nano ns-glucose.ini`
+this opens the file in the Nano editor which allows you to make these changes:
 For NS it will look something like this depending on how you implement it (note the ?count=288)  that is what you have to add
 ```
 [device "curl"]